AstraZeneca/Omicsfold/README.md

 [`AUTHORS`](AUTHORS.md) file.
 If you are thinking of contributing to InterFold, all the information you will need is in the [`CONTRIBUTING`](CONTRIBUTING.md) file.

+InterFold is licensed under the [Apache-2.0 software licence](https://www.apache.org/licenses/LICENSE-2.0) as documented in the [`LICENCE`](LICENCE.md) file.
+Separately installed dependencies of InterFold may be licensed under different licence agreements.
+If you plan to create derivative works from InterFold or use InterFold for commercial or profitable enterprises, please ensure you adhere to all the expectations of these dependencies and seek legal advice if you are unsure.